tavakol5272/Minimum-Convex-Polygon/README.md

 ## Description
-Calculate the individual MCPs of the your Animals' locations and have them plotted on a colourful map.
-An additional small output file provides the MCP sizes.
+Calculate the individual MCPs of your Animals' locations and have them plotted on three types of maps.
+Different additional output files for downloading Map as HTML and PNG, table of the MCPs sizes and saving MCPs shapes as three types; GeoJSON, GeoPackage, kmz.

 ## Documentation
-After downsampling your data to maximum 5 minute resolution, this App calculates simple Minimum Convex Polygons (MCPs) for each individual of your data set.
-Note that calcualtion of MCP is only possible for tracks with at least 5 locations.
-Individual tracks with less locations are removed for this analysis, but are includedin the output data set for use in further Apps.
+After down sampling your data to a maximum 5-minute resolution, this App calculates simple Minimum Convex Polygons (MCPs) for each individual of your data set.
+Note that calculation of MCP is only possible for tracks with at least 5 locations.
+Individual tracks with less locations are removed for this analysis but are included in the output data set for use in further Apps.
+In addition, the user can select the individual for whom the MCP will be calculated and visualized on the map.

-For calculating the planar MCP shapes, the data set is first transformed to an equal area projection (+proj= +aeqd ...).
-The percentage of points that the MCP shall overlap can be defined by the user.
+To calculate the planar MCP shapes, the dataset is reprojected to an Azimuthal Equidistant (AEQD) coordinate system centered on the spatial extent of the data, using meters as units.

-The MCPs for each individual are plotted on a OpenStreetMap of the area with transparent colours.
-Underneath, the downsampled locations (of the individuals with sufficiently long tracks) are added in the same, individual specific colours.
-A csv-file with the area values of each MCP is added to the output for download.
-When pressing the button "Save map" the presently calculated map with MCP can be downloaded as .png plot; when pressing hte button "Save MCP as shapefile" a zip file with the shapefile of the MCP will be downloaded and provided in the output overview.

-Note that this visualisation requires you to enter an API key from stadia, as it uses their background maps.
-This is only a workaround for a few months until MoveApps provides an own OSM mirror.
-Register for a stadia API here, it is free: https://stadiamaps.com/stamen/onboarding/create-account.
+The MCPs for each individual are plotted on an OpenStreetMap as the default basemap, with transparent, individual-specific colors.
+Below the polygons, the downsampled tracks of individuals (with sufficiently long tracks) are displayed in the same matching colors.
+Users can switch to Esri (Environmental Systems Research Institute) basemaps if desired.

+A csv-file summarizing the area of each MCP is available through the "Download MCP Table (CSV)" button.
+Users also can save the currently displayed map as an HTML file by pressing the "Save map as HTML" button, or as a PNG image by pressing the "Save map as PNG" button.

+The calculated MCP shapes can also be downloaded in various geospatial formats; As a GeoJSON file by clicking "Download MCP as GeoJSON", As a KMZ (compressed KML) file via "Download MCP as KMZ" and As a GeoPackage (GPKG) file using "Download MCP as GPKG".

 ### Input data
 move2 location